High-Layer Attention Pruning with Rescaling: High-Layer Attention Pruning

 \subsection{High-Layer Attention Heads Are Less Important}

 While many structured pruning algorithms focus on pruning attention heads, they often overlook the attention head position within the network.
-In this section, we show that attention heads in higher layers are typically less important than those in lower layers. \paragraph{Theoretical Analysis.}We begin with the following theoretical analysis. \begin{definition} \emph{ Define the average pairwise cosine similarity among tokens in a matrix $\mathbf{H} \in \mathbb{R}^{N \times d}$ as
+In this section, we show that attention heads in higher layers are typically less important than those in lower layers.

+\paragraph{Theoretical Analysis.} In this subsection, we formalize what we mean by ``tokens becoming similar'' in a layer and how this affects the usefulness of self-attention.
+Let $\mathbf{H}^{(\ell)} \in \mathbb{R}^{N \times d}$ denote the hidden representation matrix at layer $\ell$, whose $i$-th row $\mathbf{h}_i^{(\ell)}$ corresponds to the representation of the $i$-th token.
+Throughout this paper, when we say that ``the token representations are (almost) the same'', we specifically mean that their pairwise cosine similarities are close to $1$, i.e., all token vectors are nearly parallel in the representation space.